zackstout/linux-bash/README.md

 - Ooooh I think we may want to save our changes to `~/.bash_profile` rather than `~/.bashrc`.
 That should fix it.

 ## Bash:
-- Remember that you need to run `chmod 755 [file]` to add execution permission.
+- Remember that you (usually? sometimes?) need to run `chmod 755 [file]` to add execution permission.
   - Also remember to preface calls to `.sh` files with `./`.
 - To get information about...:
   - `uname` to get info about current kernel,